hjaleta/SliceGAN/blog.md

-# Group 81 blog post
+# Group 81 Blog Post
 # Generating three-dimensional structures from a two-dimensional slice with generative adversarial network-based dimensionality expansion

 J. IJpma, R. Jense, H. Lindstedt and A. Sharma